C2SM/icon-vis/README.md

 ### Example Data

 The notebooks and example plots in this repository use data which is stored on an FTP server.
-This data can be downloaded by running the `data/get_data.py` script. `cd data` and then run:
+This data can be downloaded by running the `icon_vis/icon_vis/modules/get_data.py` script. `cd icon_vis/icon_vis/modules` and then run:

 	python get_data.py